 Once the participant decides to participate in the Consumer Directed Services option, more information is provided in the CD orientation.
-Each participant and the designated representative (if applicable) receive a consumer directed services handbook that is used and reviewed in the orientation.
-The orientation includes the benefits and responsibilities of the Consumer Directed Services option, employer and employee responsibilities, providing techniques and suggestions for recruiting, screening, and hiring direct support workers, the responsibility to stay within the hours/authorization for each service, and the tax and legal employer forms and responsibilities.
-As an alternative option, participants and/or their designated representative may view the online version of the consumer directed services handbook and the necessary forms.
-This format will be available beginning in SFY 2017.
-Information on consumer directed options are available on an on-going basis from the DOH/DDD case manager and DOH/DDD Consumer Directed Specialist.
+Each participant and the designated representative (if applicable) receives a consumer directed services handbook that is used and reviewed in the orientation.
+The orientation includes the benefits and responsibilities of the Consumer Directed Services option, employer and employee responsibilities, The FMS will provide training on recruitment, hiring, supervision, training and discharge of employees, responsibilities.
+The submission of timesheets, budget management and the tax and legal employer forms and responsibilities.
+The Support Broker will provide additional information and assistance in implementing the CD service option.

-b) The DOH/DDD Consumer Directed Specialist and DOH/DDD are responsibility for furnishing the necessary information to the participant and/or designated representative.
+b) DOH/DDD Case Manager, DOH/DDD Consumer Directed Specialist, FMS and Support Broker are responsible for furnishing the necessary information to the participant and/or designated representative.